Hydrolix Search for Splunk

 Quickstart Sample Query

-Here's an example of the query screen prefilled with a query and results.
-You can select the image to see a full-screen version.
+Here's an example of the query screen showing a query and results.

-with the Hydrolix table of your own choosing:
+with the Hydrolix project and table of your own choosing:

-Even though the results of this query can be quite large, the time picker in the upper right-hand corner of the query interface and the built-in limit of 5,000 query results will act as guardrails to avoid returning too much data or using excessive compute resources.
+Though the results of this query can be large depending on how much data is in the cluster, the time picker in the upper right-hand corner of the query interface and the value of the LIMIT clause will act as guardrails to avoid returning too much data or using excessive compute resources.

-Note that Hydrolix Search for Splunk doesn’t support Splunk’s “real-time” UI, so the time picker only provides “relative” options.
+Note that Hydrolix Search for Splunk does not support Splunk's real-time UI, so the time picker only provides relative options.

 Query Parameters